riboviz/riboviz/docs/install.md

 These instructions were tested on:

-* Ubuntu 18.04 with 8GB memory, 4 processors and 20GB RAM.
+* Ubuntu 18.04, with 8GB memory, 4 processors and 20GB RAM.
+* CentOS Linux release 7.4.1708 (Core), with 8GB memory, 4 processors and 20GB RAM.